Generic Name: abiraterone (a-bir-A-ter-one AS-e-tate) (Oral route)

 Precautions while using Zytiga

 It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood and urine tests will be needed to check for any unwanted effects that may be caused by this medicine.

 You will also need to have your blood pressure measured before starting this medicine and while you are using it.
 If you notice any changes to your recommended blood pressure, call your doctor right away.
 If you have questions about this, talk to your doctor.

-Do not interrupt or stop using this medicine together with prednisone without asking your doctor.
+Do not interrupt or stop using this medicine together with prednisone without first asking your doctor.
 This may increase your risk of having adrenal gland problems.
 Talk to your doctor if you have more than one of these symptoms while you are using this medicine: darkening of the skin, diarrhea, dizziness, fainting, loss of appetite, mental depression, nausea, skin rash, unusual tiredness or weakness, or vomiting.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.